-You must meet the following requirements for all exploration wells drilled on the Arctic
+You must meet the following requirements for all exploration wells drilled on the Arctic OCS:

-OCS:

-(a) If you use a MODU when drilling below or working below the surface casing, you must have access to:
+(a) If you use a MODU when drilling below or working below the surface casing, you must have access to the following SCCE capable of stopping or capturing the flow of an out-of-control well:

-(1) A capping stack, positioned to ensure that it will arrive at the well location within 24 hours after a loss of well control and can be deployed as directed by the Regional Supervisor pursuant to paragraph (h) of this section;

-(2) A cap and flow system, positioned to ensure that it will arrive at the well location within 7 days after a loss of well control and can be deployed as directed by the Regional Supervisor pursuant to paragraph (h) of this section.
-The cap and flow system must be designed to capture at least the amount of hydrocarbons equivalent to the calculated worst case discharge rate referenced in your BOEM-approved EP; and

-(3) A containment dome, positioned to ensure that it will arrive at the well location within 7 days after a loss of well control and can be deployed as directed by the Regional Supervisor pursuant to paragraph (g) of this section.
-The containment dome must have the capacity to pump fluids without relying on buoyancy.

-(b) You must conduct a monthly stump test of dry-stored capping stacks.
-If you use a prepositioned capping stack, you must conduct a stump test prior to each installation on each well.

-(c) As required by § 250.465(a), if you propose to change your well design, you must submit an APM.
-For Arctic OCS operations, your APM must include a reevaluation of your SCCE capabilities for any new WCD rate, and a demonstration that your SCCE capabilities will meet the criteria in § 250.470(f) under the changed well design.

-(d) You must conduct tests or exercises of your SCCE, including deployment of your SCCE, when directed by the Regional Supervisor.

-(e) You must maintain records pertaining to testing, inspection, and maintenance of your SCCE for at least 10 years and make the records available to any authorized BSEE representative upon request.

-(f) You must maintain records pertaining to the use of your SCCE during testing, training, and deployment activities for at least 3 years and make the records available to any authorized

-BSEE representative upon request.

-(g) Upon a loss of well control, you must initiate transit of all SCCE identified in paragraph(a) of this section to the well.

-(h) You must deploy and use SCCE when directed by the Regional Supervisor.
+- (1) A capping stack, positioned to ensure that it will arrive at the well location within 24 hours after a loss of well control and can be deployed as directed by the Regional Supervisor pursuant to paragraph (h) of this section; - (2) A cap and flow system, positioned to ensure that it will arrive at the well location within 7 days after a loss of well control and can be deployed as directed by the Regional Supervisor pursuant to paragraph (h) of this section.
+The cap and flow system must be designed to capture at least the amount of hydrocarbons equivalent to the calculated worst case discharge rate referenced in your BOEM-approved EP; and - (3) A containment dome, positioned to ensure that it will arrive at the well location within 7 days after a loss of well control and can be deployed as directed by the Regional Supervisor pursuant to paragraph (h) of this section.
+The containment dome must have the capacity to pump fluids without relying on buoyancy. - (b) You must conduct a monthly stump test of dry-stored capping stacks.
+If you use a prepositioned capping stack, you must conduct a stump test prior to each installation on each well. - (c) As required by § 250.465(a), if you propose to change your well design, you must submit an APM.
+For Arctic OCS operations, your APM must include a reevaluation of your SCCE capabilities for any new Worst Case Discharge (WCD) rate, and a demonstration that your SCCE capabilities will meet the criteria in § 250.470(f) under the changed well design. - (d) You must conduct tests or exercises of your SCCE, including deployment of your SCCE, when directed by the Regional Supervisor. - (e) You must maintain records pertaining to testing, inspection, and maintenance of your SCCE for at least 10 years and make the records available to any authorized BSEE representative upon request. - (f) You must maintain records pertaining to the use of your SCCE during testing, training, and deployment activities for at least 3 years and make the records available to any authorized BSEE representative upon request. - (g) Upon a loss of well control, you must initiate transit of all SCCE identified in paragraph (a) of this section to the well. - (h) You must deploy and use SCCE when directed by the Regional Supervisor. - (i) Operators may request approval of alternate procedures or equipment to the SCCE requirements of subparagraph (a) of this section in accordance with § 250.141.
+The operator must show and document that the alternate procedures or equipment will provide a level of safety and environmental protection that will meet or exceed the level of safety and environmental protection required by BSEE regulations, including demonstrating that the alternate procedures or equipment will be capable of stopping or capturing the flow of an out-of-control well.